-The Turkish Tourism Industry Review for 2017 and Hopes for 2018
+The Turkish Tourism Industry Review

 The Turkish tourism industry has undoubtedly taken a knock in recent years, and while statistics for 2017 do not predict any record-breaking numbers, it has still performed a lot better than people expected, and hopes are high for 2018.